BadreddineBOUSBA/fxdeals/README.md

 ## Overview

-the project is built with Spring Boot 3.2, PostgreSQL, and Docker.
+The project is built with Spring Boot 3.2, PostgreSQL, and Docker.

 ## Features